MichiganNLP/vlog_action_localization/README.md

 # Temporal Localization of Narrated Actions in Vlogs

-This repository contains the dataset and code for our todo_conf paper:
+This repository contains the dataset and code for our [ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM)](https://dl.acm.org/journal/tomm) paper:
 [When did it happen?
 Duration-informed Temporal Localization of Narrated Actions in Vlogs](todo_arxiv)